theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - Check to see if the function name is spelt correctly
   - Check to see earlier in the method that the function has been defined and imported successfully into the symbol table
   - Check to see if this happens everytime this function is called or just this one step.
 If it happens every time then it is likely a definition/import issue, if only once then it is likely a naming/exporting issue.

+.. py:function:: 0xa1230010 (Bindings not found)

+  This error occurs when the executor failed to lookup the value bound to a formal parameter in the symbol table at the line specified.